alltheplaces/alltheplaces.xyz/README.md

 # alltheplaces.xyz
 The website for All The Places.
+Site is live on https://www.alltheplaces.xyz/

 This repository contains static resources only.